Today marks International Day of Women and Girls in Science. The day recognizes the critical role women and girls play in science and technology.

 That’s why we’re proud to cast a spotlight on Alzheimer’s Association funded researcher Dr. Fayron Epps, a nurse who has found her mission to educate African Americans on dementia and empower the church families who support them.

 Referred to as “a movement” by the Southern Christian Leadership Foundation, Inc., what makes Dr. Epps’ story revolutionary is the message of empowerment for faith communities along with the much needed education and support her program provides to the African American community to reduce health disparities and improve health outcomes.

-“I never imagined I’d be an African American female scientist today,” says Dr. Epps.
+“I never imagined I’d be an African American female nurse scientist today,” says Dr. Epps.
 “I didn’t even know that was a career path when I went to school.
-STEM for girls of color was not heavily encouraged as it is today.”
-Growing up in New Orleans, her main goal was to be a nurse like her aunt and grandmother.
+STEM was not heavily encouraged in my community as it is today.”
+Growing up in New Orleans, her main goal was to be a nurse like her aunt and paternal grandmother.
 After entering the field, she was told she’d be a good leader.
 So, she got a master’s degree in nursing with a focus on Health Care Systems Management where she discovered that leading others was natural to her as she had plenty experience since she was the eldest of her siblings.
 She then went on to obtain her PhD in nursing to support her close friend who wanted to pursue her doctorate.
 “It was during my PhD training I realized that I can use research to best help my family and community,” expresses Dr. Epps.

 To learn more about the Alzheimer’s Association, Georgia Chapter visit alz.org/georgia.